Dynamic Topological Data Analysis of Functional Human Brain Networks: Simulation studies

-We used $\mathcal{L}_2({\bf x}, {\bf y})$ as the test statistic and applied the permutation test with 100,000 permutations.
-The simulation is independently performed 10 times and we averaged the results.
-The obtained $p$-values are $10^{-6} \pm 3.16 \times 10^{-6}$ indicating strong topological difference between two trivariate time series.
+We tested if the method can detect topological differences in time series ${\bf x}_t$ and ${\bf y}_t$ (Figure \ref{fig:simulation1}).
+We used \(\mathcal{L}_2(\mathbf{x}_t, \mathbf{y}_t)\) as the test statistic.
+Each simulation is independently replicated 10 times, and the resulting $p$-values are averaged.
+The computed $p$-values are $(0.50 \pm 0.97) \times 10^{-5}$, signifying a robust topological disparity between the two trivariate time series.

-We also checked if the method is not incorrectly producing signals when there is expected to be no topological differences.
-We generated another time series